aliabbasnagari/FAF/README.md

     The Chrome extension should now appear in the list of installed extensions.
 You should see the extension's icon added to the Chrome toolbar.

-7. Configure and Use the Extension:
+7. Use the Extension:

-    Depending on the extension, you may need to configure its settings.
-Click the extension's icon in the Chrome toolbar to access its options.
+   Goto to the feedback page in flex and you will see different options for auto filling the feedback form.
-    Follow any on-screen instructions or documentation provided by the extension's developer to start using it.
+   The feedback will be auto filled according to your preferences.

 ## open to contributions and feedback